Log in

 Once you've created the fields you need for your table, you can choose how you want your Zaps to handle the records you enter manually.

-In the left sidebar Tables menu, click on Settings, which will open the Table Settings pane to the right.
+In the left sidebar Tables menu, click Settings to open the Table Settings pane to the left.
 You'll see two options:

 • Pending: By default, manually-created records are set to Pending.
 For example, you might use this if you want to wait until a record is completely filled or want to verify that records are correct before triggering a connected Zap.
 You'll see a pending flag next to each record.